Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Quasi-alternating links

-In \cite{MO08}, Manolescu and Ozsv\'{a}th show that a class of links, which isa natural generalisation of alternating knots, has the homologically $\sigma$-thin property over $\F{2}$.
+In \cite{MO08}, Manolescu and Ozsv\'{a}th show that a class of links, which is a natural generalisation of alternating knots, has the homologically $\sigma$-thin property over $\F{2}$.
 Precisely, we recall the following definition from \cite{OS05}:

 \begin{defn} The set of \emph{quasi-alternating links} $\quasi$ is the smallest set of links satisfying the following properties: \begin{enumerate} \item The unknot is in $\quasi$. \item If $L_\infty$ is a link that admits a projection with a crossing such that \begin{enumerate} \item both resolutions $L_0$ and $L_1$ at that crossing are in $\quasi$; and \item $\det (L_\infty) = \det (L_0) + \det (L_1)$, \end{enumerate} then $L_\infty$ is in $\quasi$. \end{enumerate} \end{defn}